 If you want to use a food processor (way easier): put all the ingredients into the beaker, close and pulse until you obtain a smooth dough.

-- Divide it into two pieces, transfer one to the pan and use the remaining to make decorations;
+- At this point, depending on how soft it is, you can refrigerate it.
+Divide it into two pieces, transfer one to the pan and use the remaining to make decorations.

 - Fill with strawberry jam (and fresh strawberries if you use a deeper pan);

 You can serve this fresh strawberry pie with vanilla ice cream on top, to have something EXTRA drooling eheh

 So, when mom insisted on teaching me how to make strawberry pie, she also handed down some secrets, tips & tricks, for example:

 - If you use your hands - not a food processor like I do - work the crust quickly or it will turn out too soft.

 - Also, don’t overmix.